Listen to the audio version of the article:

 What does the Term Fediverse mean?

 Fedi… what?
-The name doesn’t sound as catchy as other Silicon Valley buzzwords and often gets confused with Mark Zuckerberg’s metaverse, (but that’s a topic for another day).
+The name might not sound as catchy as other Silicon Valley buzzwords and often gets confused with Mark Zuckerberg’s metaverse, (but that’s a topic for another day).
 So, what exactly is the Fediverse?

-The term is a combination of the words “federated” and “universe”.
-It describes a decentralized social web in which users can share, comment, follow, and like each other's posts across various different platforms.
+The term combines the words “federated” and “universe”.
+It describes a decentralized social web where users can share, comment, follow, and like each other's posts across various platforms.
 So, let’s say you post something on X or TikTok then it will also be visible to users on Instagram or Facebook.
 The technology that makes this possible is called ActivityPub, an open protocol enabling communication between these social platforms.

 The fediverse is similar to email.
 You can send messages to anyone, no matter which email service they use–Gmail, Yahoo, Apple, or AOL.
 Each email provider offers different features, but they all agree on what an email is.
-The fediverse uses this same principle of connecting different social apps together.
+The fediverse uses this same principle of connecting different social apps.

 How does the Fediverse work?